Find Affordable College Courses

 Education Levels of Public Relations Majors

-During the 2020-2021 academic year, 474 students earned their basic certificate in public relations.
+During the most recent year for which data is available, 840 people earned their basic certificate in public relations.
 The following table shows the number of diplomas awarded in public relations at each degree level.

 Education Level Number of Grads